 - Letters sent to patients who are overdue for screening, along with patient education on the importance of being tested.

-As of August of 2017, Damariscotta Family Medicine exceeded screening 80 percent of their eligible patients, with the rest of Lincoln Medical Partners on target to reach their 80 percent goal by December 2018.
+As of January, 2019, Lincoln Health practices reported screening 82.4% of their eligible patients, exceeding the target to reach their 80 percent goal by December 2018!

 St. Mary’s is a proud member of the National Colorectal Round Table Hall of Fame for screening 80 percent of their patients by 2018.